SeriousOldMan/Simulator-Controller/Docs/AI Race Spotter.md

        raiseEvent("Race Strategist", "UndercutSimulation")

    This will trigger the user-defined event "UndercutSimulation" in the *Reasoning* booster of the Race Strategist at the given point on the track.

+3. Command

+   In this case, you can selected every script or application, which is executable by Windows.
+Use the "..." button to locate the executable.

 4. Speech